AlexMulkerrin/SisTech-SmartBoard/README.md

 * updated Smartboard interface

 Source containing:
-* a file called html_obsolete, guess we don't need that
 * directory for the mySQL database code
 * directory for the Smartboard prototype software
 * directory for the webPortal code
+* ignore the directory called html_obsolete, old code

 ##Usage